vsanthanam/Calligraphy/Sources/Calligraphy/Calligraphy.docc/Articles/ComposingDirectories.md

     @PageKind(article)
 }

-Use's Calligraphy's declarative APIs to compose directories and their contents.
+Use @`DirectoryContentBuilder` to declaratively compose directories and their contents.

 ## Overview